Computing Continuous Dynamic Time Warping of Time Series in Polynomial Time: Algorithm

 \begin{restatable}{lem}{claimdistinctpairs} Let $|A_{k,\ell}|$ be a subsegment on $A_k$, and suppose all optimal paths to $|A_{k,\ell}|$ pass through subsegment $|A_{k-1,\ell'}|$ on $A_{k-1}$.
 Then

 where $D(\cdot)$ counts, for a given subsegment, the number of distinct pairs $(a,b)$ over all quadratics $ax^2 + bx + c$ in the boundary cost function for that subsegment. \end{restatable}

-We prove Lemma~\ref{claim:distinct_pairs} in Appendix~\ref{apx:proof_of_claims}.
+We defer the proof of Lemma~\ref{claim:distinct_pairs} to Section~\ref{apx:proof_of_claims}.
 The lemma obtains a polynomial bound on the growth of the number of quadratic pieces by showing, along the way, a polynomial bound on the growth of the number of distinct $(a,b)$ pairs over the quadratics $ax^2 + bx + c$.

 As we consider this lemma to be one of the main technical contributions of the paper, we will briefly outline its intuition.
 It is helpful for us to revisit the doubling behaviour of type $(B)$ paths.
 Recall that in our example in Figure~\ref{fig:type_b2_cost_function_main_paper}, we may have $|A_{k,\ell}| = 2|A_{k-1,\ell'}|$.
 This doubling behaviour does not contradict Lemma~\ref{claim:distinct_pairs}, so long as all quadratic functions along $A_{k-1,\ell'}$ have distinct $(a,b)$ pairs.
 In fact, for $|A_{k,\ell}| = 2|A_{k-1,\ell'}|$ to occur, each quadratic function in $|A_{k-1,\ell'}|$ must create a new horizontal piece in the cumulative minimum step.
 But for any two quadratic functions with the same $(a,b)$ pair, only one of them can to create a new horizontal piece, since the horizontal piece starts at the $x$-coordinate~$-\frac {b} {2a}$.
 Therefore, we must have had that all quadratic functions along $A_{k-1,\ell'}$ have distinct $(a,b)$ pairs.
-In Appendix~\ref{apx:proof_of_claims}, we generalise this argument and prove $|A_{k,\ell}| \leq |A_{k-1,\ell'}| + D(A_{k-1,\ell'})$.
+In Section~\ref{apx:proof_of_claims}, we generalise this argument and prove $|A_{k,\ell}| \leq |A_{k-1,\ell'}| + D(A_{k-1,\ell'})+1$.

 We perform a similar analysis in the special case of type $(B)$ paths to give the intuition behind $D(A_{k,\ell}) \leq D(A_{k-1,\ell'}) + 1$.
 For type $(B)$ paths, the number of distinct $(a,b)$ pairs changes only in the cumulative minimum step.
 All pieces along $A_{k,\ell}$ can either be mapped to a piece along $A_{k-1,\ell'}$, or it is a new horizontal piece.
 However, all new horizontal pieces have an $(a,b)$ pair of $(0,0)$, so the number of distinct $(a,b)$ pairs increases by only one.
-For the full proof of Lemma~\ref{claim:distinct_pairs} for all three path types, refer to Appendix~\ref{apx:proof_of_claims}.
+For the full proof of Lemma~\ref{claim:distinct_pairs} for all three path types, refer to Section~\ref{apx:proof_of_claims}.

 With Lemma~\ref{claim:distinct_pairs} in mind, we can now prove a bound on $|A_{k,\ell}|$ by induction.

 \begin{lemma} For any $k \in [n+m]$ and $A_{k,\ell} \in A_k$ we have $|A_{k,\ell}| \leq k^2$. \end{lemma} \begin{proof} Note that in the base case $D(A_{2,\ell}) \leq 2$ and $|A_{2,\ell}| \leq 4$ for any $A_{2,\ell} \in A_2$.
 By Lemma~\ref{claim:distinct_pairs}, we get $D(A_{k,\ell}) \leq D(A_{k-1,\ell'}) + 1$, for some subsegment $A_{k-1,\ell'}$ on $A_{k-1}$.
 By a simple induction, we get $D(A_{k,\ell}) \leq k$ for any $k \in [n + m]$.
 Similarly, assuming $|A_{k-1,\ell}| \leq (k-1)^2$ for any $A_{k-1,\ell} \in A_{k-1}$, we use Lemma~\ref{claim:distinct_pairs} to inductively obtain $|A_{k,\ell}| \leq |A_{k-1,\ell'}| + D(A_{k-1,\ell'}) + 1 \leq |A_{k-1,\ell'}| + k \leq (k-1)^2 + k-1 + 1 \leq k^2$ for any $A_{k,\ell} \in A_k$. \end{proof}